mdubz44/A03/README.md

 When you change a file in your repository a commit should be made, which means to save your changes.
 Doing this will help a user keep track and record of the changes that were made when and by who.

+A remote repository are used for collaboration/group work, where all team memebrs use to exchange their changes.
+There is a command "push" that is used to upload local repository conent to a remote repository.
+Pushing is how a user tansfer the commits from the local repository to the remote repository.